Chard Museum is open from Saturday August 01st, 2020. Visits must be booked in advance.

 The Museum welcomes well behaved dogs.
 Dogs should be kept on a lead in the buildings and the courtyard.
 There is a paddock at the end of Dave Hill Way where they can run free.
 Please use poo bags to clean up after your dog.

 The Field and Patios offer an exhibit of agricultural machines made in Chard.
 It provides a lovely setting to have a family picnic.
+It is also easy to maintain social distancing.
 All we ask is that you put any rubbish or recycling in the appropriately marked bins.